-The District offers a breakfast program at Muddy Brook beginning at 8:30 am in the cafeteria.
-Lunch begins at 11:00 am.
-The cost for breakfast is \$1.25 and consists of four components: fruit, grain, meat/meat alternative and an eight-ounce low fat milk or non-fat chocolate milk.
+The District offers a breakfast program at Muddy Brook beginning at 8:30 a.m in the cafeteria.
+Lunch runs from 11:20 a.m. to 1:20 p.m.
+The cost for breakfast is \$1.25 and consists of four components: fruit, grain, meat/meat alternative and an eight-ounce low fat milk or nonfat chocolate milk.

-The price for lunch is \$2.25 and consists of 5 components: fruit, vegetable, grain, meat/meat alternative and an eight ounce low fat milk or non-fat chocolate milk.
+The price for lunch is \$2.25 and consists of 5 components: fruit, vegetable, grain, meat/meat alternative and an eight ounce low fat milk or nonfat chocolate milk.
 Menus are posted online and distributed through the weekly newsletter.

-If you have received a Qualified for Meal Benefits notice from the school's Director of Food Services, Katherine Sullivan, your child/children have qualified for meal benefits which impact the cost of breakfast and lunch - you DO NOT need to complete any additional paperwork.
+If you have received a NOTICE OF DIRECT CERTIFICATION from the school's Director of Food Services, Katherine Sullivan, your child/children have qualified for either Free or Reduced meal benefits.
+If you have other enrolled children in your household not listed on the NOTICE, please return it with their names to Katherine Sullivan.